Record-setting Caitlin Clark scores 35 as No. 6 Iowa defeats No. 2 Ohio State 93-83

 BIG PICTURE

 Ohio State: There were times when the Buckeyes lost their composure — besides McMahon’s technical foul.
 Rikki Harris got a technical foul in the second half.
-Four of Clark’s points came off the techs.
+Four of Clark’s points came off the technicals.
+“The players sometimes don’t feel like they’re getting officiated evenly, and they react,” McGuff said.
+“And as I tell them all of the time, we can’t control that.
+We can control how we react and what we do, and we can learn from that.”

 Iowa: The Hawkeyes might have suffered a serious loss for the postseason when guard Molly Davis was injured with 6:42 left in the first half.
-Davis, who has started 27 games this season and came in averaging 6.3 points per game, fell to the court and grabbed her kn ee.
+Davis, who has started 27 games this season and came in averaging 6.3 points per game, fell to the court and grabbed her knee.
 She was carried from the court.
-Davis played a key role in Iowa’s run to the national championship game last season.
+Davis, who played a key role in Iowa’s run to the national championship game last season, came out for the Senior Day ceremonies after the game in a wheelchair with her right leg completely wrapped up.
+Bluder said she would know the extent of Davis’ injury on Monday.

 UP NEXT